Andr0id88/git-randomizer/README.md

 ## 🤔 Why does this exist?

-Because the world has enough boring commit messages — and not nearly enough that say things like:

-> “I didn’t do it!
-It was the function’s fault!
-MUUUUM!”
->
-> - *Eric Cartman, mid-debug meltdown*

----

-### So really... why?

 - Because `git log` should read like the **diary of a caffeinated raccoon**.
 - Because you’ve always wanted to `git blame` a bug on **Ricky from Trailer Park Boys**.
 - Because every repo deserves a branch named `feature/screw-you-guys-im-going-home`.